super-cinema/super-cinema/README.md

 ```sh
 $ cd backend && mvn test
 ```
-#### Features

-- [x] Adding, editing and deleting actors/directors
-- [x] Adding, editing and deleting movies with actors/directors
-- [x] Validation of incorrect addition and editing actors/directors or movie
-- [x] Notification for correct or incorrect addition/removal actors/directors or movie
-- [x] Searching movie by title, searching actors/directors by surname
-- [x] H2 database for testing only
-- [x] Dockerizing backend

 #### To do

 - [ ] User authentication
 - [ ] Parsing CSV file with screening rooms configuration (rows and seats number in rooms)
 - [ ] Managing display of movies in screening rooms
-- [ ] Dockerizing frontend

 ### Deploy to remote server